Transformations in Learned Image Compression from a Modulation Perspective: Related Works

-Learned image compression has made some significant breakthroughs and outperform classical methods\cite{balle2018variational,minnen2018joint,cheng2019learning,qian2020learning,xie2021enhanced,Cui_2021_CVPR,Gao_2021_ICCV}.
 Most recent frameworks are VAEs based transform coding\cite{balle2020nonlinear}, which consists of transformation, quantization and entropy coding.
 The transformation is used to generate the compact latent representation and restore the reconstructed image.
 End-to-end training requires replacing non-differentiable quantization with differentiable proxies such as additive noise\cite{balle2016endpcs,balle2017end} and soft assignments\cite{Guo2021SoftTH,agustsson2017soft}.
 The role of entropy coding is to encode the quantized the latent into a binary code stream, which benefits from the accurate entropy estimation\cite{cheng2020learned}, such as hyperpriors\cite{balle2018variational,hu2020coarse} and contextual model\cite{minnen2018joint}.

 Ball{\'{e}} first proposed a practical transformation framework consisting of multiple cascades of convolution layer and GDN that gaussianize the local joint statistics\cite{balle2015density,balle2017end}, and is proved to be more efficient than other popular activation functions even the classical discrete cosine transform (DCT) \cite{balle18efficient}.
 Following methods in transformation can be roughly divided into two categories,including replacing GDN with other nonlinear transformations and modifying network structures.
 The former strategies focus on enhancing the GDN module, such as GSDN\cite{qian2020learning}, residual GDN (ResGDN)\cite{akbari2020learned} , shrinkage activation (SA)\cite{ogun2020shrinkage}, nonlocal attention (NLA)\cite{cheng2020learned,chengtong2021tip}.
 The latter design the encoder as a whole for greater model expressiveness, for example, invertible neural networks (INNs)\cite{xie2021enhanced} for mitigating the information loss, augmented normalizing flows (ANF)\cite{ho2021anfic} for stacking multiple VAEs, and wavelet-like transforms\cite{ma2020end} for lossless transformation.
 However, these approaches either increase the complexity of transformation or introduce a priori hypothesis that lacks an analysis of the overall framework.